codeuniversity/ai-workshop/ANN-Basics.md

 ### Realization

-A neuron is recieving an input-vector (the impulse):
+A neuron is receiving an input-vector (the impulse):

 $$
 \overrightarrow{x} = \left(\begin{array}{c}x_{0}\\ x_{1}\\ ...\\ x_{n}\end{array}\right)
 $$

-After the neuron recieves the input it starts to evaluate the input, by multiplying each input value with an internally saved **Weight**.
+After the neuron receives the input it starts to evaluate the input, by multiplying each input value with an internally saved **Weight**.
 When we create a new neural network we normally initialize the weights with random values.

 $$
 \sum_{i=0}^{n} w_{i} * x_{i}
 $$

-After the input is evaluated the **Offset (Bias)** gets added, the offset is used as additional parameter to increase the efficency of the network.
+After the input is evaluated the **Offset (Bias)** gets added, the offset is used as additional parameter to increase the efficiency of the network.
 The resulting value is the internal state z.
 When we create a new neural network we normally initialize each bias with the value zero (0).

 $$
 z = (\sum_{i=0}^{n} w_{i} * x_{i})+b